jonathanolson/slither/notes/patterns.md

   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
     - Add dependencies.json for phet-lib builds!!!!
   -
+  - SWAP IN the "better rule collection that matches our display mode" solving!!!
+  -
   - STYLE SWAPPING in rule explorer
+    - And theme(!)
   -
-  - SWAP IN the "better rule collection that matches our display mode" solving!!!
-  -
+  - PuzzleNode perf
-  - EmbeddedRuleNode(!!!!)
+    - FaceStateNode lazy creation
-    - extract DisplayTiling / DisplayEmbedding (or something similar)
+    - OMG share listeners, so we don't create so many for PuzzleNode?
   -
   - RULE VIEWER
     - rule-explorer.html